Introducing a New Cat

 Reducing the likelihood of problems

-Place your new cat in her space as soon as she arrives home, and spend a minimum of one hour with her (and the other cats in the household) per day.
-Play with them regularly and watch them closely for signs of stress or anxiety, such as hiding, aggressive behavior, decreased appetite, and/or excessive vocalization.
+Place your new cat in her space as soon as she arrives home.
+Spend a little time with her each day, but spend more time with your other cats.
+They need to feel special right now, so they see the new addition as something that improves their lives.
+Play with all the cats regularly and watch them closely for signs of stress or anxiety, such as hiding, aggressive behavior, decreased appetite, and/or excessive vocalization.
 If you see any of these signs, your cat could be suffering from stress.
 If the signs persist for more than several days and/or if your cat stops eating, consult with your veterinarian.

 If any cat is showing mild signs of stress, give him or her time to acclimate to the new situation.
 If all the cats appear comfortable in their spaces, place the new cat in a different room (equipped with the same amenities) after two days, and allow your other cats to enter the new cat’s original territory.
 This will allow each cat to become accustomed to each other’s scent in a non-threatening way.
-Allow the cats to acclimate to their new areas for one day.
+Allow the cats to acclimate to their new areas until they seem comfortable there.

 Here’s another way to introduce cats to each other’s scent: Cats have glands in their cheeks that produce pheromones.
-When your cat rubs her cheek against a wall, chair, or your leg, she produces pheromones, which are chemical substances that can help to relieve anxiety and provide information about the cat who is producing those pheromones.
-Exposing each cat to towels that were gently rubbed on the new cat’s cheeks may be a good way to introduce them.
+When your cat rubs her cheek against a wall, chair, or your leg, she deposits pheromones, which are chemical substances that can help to relieve anxiety and provide information about the cat who is producing those pheromones.
+Exposing each cat to towels that were gently rubbed on the other cats’ cheeks is a non-threatening way for them to start to get to know each other.
 Some cats respond very well to a synthetic pheromone (a spray or diffuser), a product that can be bought online or in pet supply stores.

-Next, you can start allowing the cats closer access to each other by placing them on either side of a closed door so that they can smell each other directly.
+Next, you can start allowing the cats closer access to each other by feeding them on either side of a closed door so that they can smell each other directly.
+Start feeding them several feet from the door on each side and gradually move the bowls closer to the door as the cats seem comfortable.
 The next step is to allow them to see each other through a baby gate or a door that is propped open two inches.
 If the cats are interested in each other and seem comfortable, allow them to meet.
-Open the door to the rooms between the cats and observe them closely.
+Open the door to the rooms between the cats about an inch and observe them closely.

 Creating a happy home

-Remember, an anxious cat is much more likely to behave aggressively than a cat who is comfortable and relaxed.
-If you use patience in the initial stages of the introduction process, you will probably increase your chances of a harmonious household.
+An anxious cat is more likely to have difficulty with introductions than a cat who is comfortable and relaxed.
+Since cats feed off our emotions, if you act calmly and use patience in the initial stages of the introduction process, you will probably increase your chances of having a harmonious household.